Stephen Smith (boxer): Smith vs. Sosa

-On 12 November 2016, Smith fought Jason Sosa.
-Sosa won the fight comfortably on all three scorecards, 117-110, 116-111 and 116-112.
+Smith challenged WBA (Regular) super featherweight champion Jason Sosa at Salle des Étoiles in Monte Carlo, Monaco, on November 12, 2016.
+He lost via unanimous decision with the ringside judges' scorecards reading 117–110, 116-112 and 116–111.

 Smith vs. Vargas

-On 17 August 2017, Smith fought Francisco Vargas, who was ranked #2 by the WBC at super featherweight.
-Vargas won the fight in the ninth round via a technical decision.
+On 17 August 2017, Smith fought Francisco Vargas, who was ranked #2 by the WBC at super-featherweight.
+Vargas won in the ninth round via a technical decision after the fight was stopped due to an ear injury suffered by Smith.